Omphalos of Delphi at The Museum of Delphi, Greece

 myminifactory

-The Omphalos of Delphi is an ancient marble monument that was found at the archaeological site of Delphi, Greece.
-Among the Ancient Greeks, it was a widespread belief that Delphi was the center of the world.
-According to the myth regarding the founding of the Delphic Oracle, Zeus, in his attempt to locate the center of the earth, launched two eagles from the two ends of the world, and the eagles, starting simultaneously and flying at equal speed, crossed their paths above the area of Delphi.
-From this point, Zeus threw a stone from the sky to see where it will fall.
-The stone fell at Delphi, which since then was considered to be the center of the world, the omphalos - "navel of the earth".
-Indeed, the same stone thrown by Zeus took the same name and became the symbol of Apollo, the sacred Oracle and more generally of the region of Delphi.
-The marble-carved stone which constituted the omphalos in the monument with the tripod and the dancers, troubled the excavators, because they could not decide if it was the original or a copy from the Hellenistic and Roman times.
-In the 2nd century B.C., Pausanias traveled to the area of Delphi and has provided us with rare evidence through his work.
-The stone of the omphalos seems to have been decorated in high relief and had an oval shape.
-It is possible that in ancient times it was covered by a mesh of wool cloth and it was kept in the adyton (inner sanctum), beside the tripod and the daphne (bay leaves), the other sacred symbols of the god.
-As described by Pausanias, between the woolen cloth that was wound around the stone there were precious stones designed in the shape of a mermaid, while two gilded eagles were fixed on top of it.
-Recent studies by French archaeologists have demonstrated that the omphalos and the columns are connected and interlocked.
-In other words, the stone navel was mounted on the bronze tripods supported by the three dancers, at the top of the column.
-This is the spot where the omphalos is thought to have been placed till today, as a cover of the column in order to symbolically supplement the meaning and importance of the Athenian votive offering.
-The Athenians wanting to placate and honor the god of light, offered him this copy of the original stone, which combined both delphic symbols as a gift from the hands of the three female figures of Athenian origin.
-This object is part of "Scan The World".
-Scan the World is a non-profit initiative introduced by MyMiniFactory, through which we are creating a digital archive of fully 3D printable sculptures, artworks and landmarks from across the globe for the public to access for free.
-Scan the World is an open source, community effort, if you have interesting items around you and would like to contribute, email stw@myminifactory.com to find out how you can help.Scanned : Photogrammetry (Processed using Agisoft PhotoScan)
+The Omphalos of Delphi is a magnificent ancient marble monument unearthed at the archaeological site of Delphi in Greece.
+The Ancient Greeks widely believed that Delphi was the center of the world, and according to myth, it was founded by Zeus who launched two eagles from opposite ends of the globe.
+These birds, flying simultaneously at equal speeds, crossed paths above Delphi, marking the spot where Zeus threw a stone from the sky.
+This stone landed in Delphi, solidifying its reputation as the center of the world, the omphalos - "navel of the earth".
+The Omphalos took the same name and became a symbol of Apollo, the sacred Oracle, and the Delphi region.
+Excavators were puzzled by the marble-carved stone which made up part of the monument with the tripod and dancers.
+They couldn't decide if it was the original or a copy from Hellenistic and Roman times.
+In the 2nd century B.C., Pausanias traveled to Delphi, providing us with rare evidence through his work.
+The Omphalos stone appears to have been intricately decorated in high relief, featuring an oval shape.
+It's possible that in ancient times it was covered by a mesh of wool cloth and kept in the adyton (inner sanctum) beside the tripod and daphne (bay leaves), other sacred symbols of the god.
+As described by Pausanias, between the woolen cloth wrapped around the stone were precious stones shaped like mermaids, while two gilded eagles were fixed atop it.
+Recent studies conducted by French archaeologists have demonstrated that the Omphalos and columns are connected and interlocked.
+In other words, the stone navel was mounted on bronze tripods supported by three dancers at the top of the column.
+This is believed to be where the Omphalos has been placed until today, serving as a cover for the column to symbolically enhance its meaning and importance.
+The Athenians offered this copy of the original stone, combining both Delphi symbols, as a gift from the hands of three female figures of Athenian origin to placate and honor the god of light.
+This object is part of "Scan The World", a non-profit initiative by MyMiniFactory to create a digital archive of fully 3D printable sculptures, artworks, and landmarks for public access.
+This magnificent monument was scanned using photogrammetry (processed with Agisoft PhotoScan) as part of Scan The World's mission to provide free access to cultural heritage.

 With this file you will be able to print Omphalos of Delphi at The Museum of Delphi, Greece with your 3D printer.
 Click on the button and save the file on your computer to work, edit or customize your design.
 You can also find more 3D designs for printers on Omphalos of Delphi at The Museum of Delphi, Greece.